Sri-vatsa/Tensorflow-js-tutorial/README.md

 Even if you do not completely understand all of that it is okay.
 I will explain it in a bit more detail in person.

-If you seem to get what is machine learning, how about get a deeper understanding of what deep learning is [here](https://machinelearningmastery.com/what-is-deep-learning/)
+If you seem to get what machine learning is, how about get a deeper understanding of what [deep learning](https://machinelearningmastery.com/what-is-deep-learning/) is?

 ***